If your site is not based on Danbooru, Gelbooru, Shimmie, or another already-included source file, it gets more complicated to add it.

 : an URL{ url: string, headers?: { [key: string]: string }

-: an URL and headers{ error?: string }
+: a URL and headers{ error?: string }

 function(query, opts) {